 Nurses who need additional education and training to become nurse case managers can complete the case management certificate at the University of Utah College of Nursing.
 Skills nurses learn include care coordination, care management, and case management.

-Graduates will have the ability to help patients navigate a complicated health care system with ease.
+Graduates will be able to help patients navigate a complicated healthcare system with ease.
 Required coursework includes legal issues in care management, health systems, and clinical issues.
 Students must also complete two practicums to gain hands-on experience working with patients.

 - Location: Salt Lake, UT